yuekai/partial-credit/Readme.md

 ```

 the parameters used for the run will be saved in `<output_dir>/training_params.json` and the metrics will be saved to `<output_dir>/training_metrics_0.jsonl`.

+NOTE: keep an eye on `nvidia-smi` while training and raise the `max-tokens-per-gpu` until you're close (but not quite to avoid cuda memory re allocations) to the max memory in your GPUs.